premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Cucumber is a behavior-driven development (BDD) testing tool.
+- Cucumber is a behaviour-driven development (BDD) testing tool.
 - It allows testers to create test cases for evaluating program behaviour.
 - It's primarily used to develop acceptance tests for web apps based on their features' behaviour.
 - It provides a method for writing tests that anyone, regardless of technical knowledge, can comprehend.